 It is very difficult to identify a greatest find.
 Some of the hardest editions to find for me have been paperback box-sets, as some of the Unwin 1970's sets where very flimsy in construction.

-My favourite item though has to be the 1982 Super Deluxe Silmarillion, but I also like my rebound 1946 Hobbit and my first impression set of The Lord of the Rings.
+My favourite item though has to be the 1982 Super Deluxe Silmarillion, but I also like my first edition Hobbits and my the 1963 deluxe set of The Lord of the Rings.

-I don't have my own website but am a moderator on The Tolkien Collector's Guide, run by Jeremy Edmonds.
+I don't have my own website but am an administrator on The Tolkien Collector's Guide, run by Jeremy Edmonds.

-I am very interested in signed items (I have a signed copy of the 1968 paperback one volume Lord of the Rings, a signed Tolkien letter and a History textbook that Tolkien gave to his son Michael in my collection), but as Pieter points out in his article on Avoid Buying Fake Tolkien Signatures on eBay, J.R.R.
+I am very interested in signed items (I have a signed copy of the 1968 paperback one volume Lord of the Rings, a signed Tolkien letter and menu), but as Pieter points out in his article on Avoid Buying Fake Tolkien Signatures on eBay, J.R.R.
 Tolkien signatures are a minefield and very, very expensive.

 This does not have to stop you collecting signed items though.
 I also collect items signed by Tolkien's children, Tolkien illustrators (one of my favourite signed items is Farmer Giles of Ham signed by Pauline Baynes), and other people associated with Tolkien, such as his publishers, biographers, colleagues and scholars.